memgraph/docs/memgraph_versioned_docs/version-2.1.0/database-functionalities/streams/kafka/kafka-streams.md

 transformation.
 To achieve that, we can use the `CHECK STREAM` query.
 This query will consume the message from the last committed offset but won't commit the offsets.
 That means you are free to play around with it, and there won't be any permanent effects.
-For a freshly created stream.
-There is probably no committed offset, so the `CHECK STREAM` query will wait for new messages.
+For a freshly created stream there is probably no committed offset, so the `CHECK STREAM` query will wait for new messages.
 By default, the query will wait `30000` milliseconds (`30` seconds) and after that, it will throw a timeout exception.
 To give us some more time, use a larger timeout,